 Cases Where Email Notifications will not be sent

-In BoldDesk, email notifications are essential for keeping both agents and customers updated on relevant information.
-However, there are instances where emails may not be delivered due to system configurations, user actions, or predefined automation rules.
-Even with a proper BoldDesk setup, some conditions restrict email notifications to avoid redundancy or respect preferences.
-There are specific circumstances under which email notifications may still fail to be sent, despite appearing correctly configured.
-Here are the key cases:
+In BoldDesk, email notifications keep agents and customers updated.
+However, emails may fail due to system settings, user actions, or automation rules.
+Even with correct setup, some conditions limit emails to prevent redundancy or honor preferences.
+Certain situations still cause notification failures despite proper configuration.
+Here are the key cases;

 1. Email Notification Events Are Disabled